Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

 In this section, we introduce our hierarchical reinforcement learning framework for disease diagnosis.
-We start with the flat policy setting and then introduce our hierarchical policy with two levels.
-We further improve the performance of our model via reward shaping techniques.
+We start with the formulation of Markov Decision Process for automatic disease diagnosis, and then introduce the hierarchical setting.